 Once pork chops have browned well on each side, remove to set aside as you make the glaze in the pan.

-If you have a lot of browned bits in the pan, you can carefully add 3-5 tablespoon water to deglaze the pan and scrape them up.
+If you have a lot of browned bits in the pan, you can carefully add 3-5 tbsp water to deglaze the pan and scrape them up.
 Do not clean pan out, you want the drippings for more flavor!

 Add butter and garlic and heat until garlic is fragrant (do not let garlic burn), about 45 seconds.